×

 When we asked people what advice they would give someone preparing to move to Cascais, they said:

 "After basic research using internet sites, so you understand the cost of living and ease of speaking English, spend time here--two weeks or so--before making any commitment.
 Renting for a few months or longer is most common and affords the flexibility to try other towns, as the life style varies quite a bit between city and village or rural life.
-This is not a dirt-streets beach town; it is historic, relaxed, casual yet chic," said one expat in Cascais.
+This is not a dirt-streets beach town; it is historic, relaxed, casual yet chic," wrote one member in Cascais.

 Portugal Residency AdvisorsPortugal Residency Advisors